 The air compressor industry loves to use acronyms, especially when measuring airflow and air consumption.
 Two common acronyms that represent airflow measurements are ACFM and SCFM.

-For example, a 1” impact wrench that requires 45 CFM of air must pair with an air compressor that produces at least 45 CFM for the entire time that wrench is used.
-If the compressor can’t provide or maintain that air volume, the wrench will lose its turning power and may stop working entirely.
+For example, a 1” impact wrench that requires 45 CFM of air must pair with an air compressor that produces at least 45 CFM for the entire time that impact wrench is used.
+If the compressor can’t provide or maintain that air volume, the impact wrench will lose its turning power and may stop working entirely.

 But what does it mean when manufacturers use ACFM or SCFM to rate their air compressors’ output instead of CFM?
 Read on…

 What is ACFM?

 Actual Cubic Feet per Minute, or ACFM, has different definitions depending on the industry.
 As an air compressor manufacturer, VMAC defines ACFM as the true air mass flow given during a particular set of real-life conditions.
 We will simulate a real-life environment and then measure the CFM based on the actual output of air in that environment, resulting in ACFM.

 But ACFM can be tricky.
 It is impacted by atmospheric conditions and the surrounding environments, which means ACFM can vary between locations.
 For example, an air compressor on a mountaintop is likely to have a lower output than that same air compressor at sea level.